 Should Congress conclude that the current situation with respect to the USPTO rulemaking is satisfactory, then no action need be taken.
 If Congress wishes to intervene, however, a number of options present themselves.
 In the 110th Congress, H.R.
-1908 would expressly provide the USPTO with regulatory authority to specify the circumstances under which a patent applicant may file a continued application.101 That bill passed the House on September 7, 2007, as the "Patent Reform Act of 2007," and was referred to the Senate.
-No other pending legislation - including S. 1145, the Senate legislation also titled the "Patent Reform Act of 2007" - addresses the subject matter of the claims or continuation rules.
+1908 would have expressly provided the USPTO with regulatory authority to specify the circumstances under which a patent applicant may file a continued application.
+That bill passed the House on September 7, 2007, as the "Patent Reform Act of 2007," and was referred to the Senate.
+No other legislation that was before the 110th Congress-including S. 1145, the Senate legislation also titled the "Patent Reform Act of 2007"-addresses the subject matter of the claims or continuation rules.

 One possibility would be to provide the USPTO with substantive rulemaking authority.
 In the 110th Congress, an earlier verison of H.R.
-1908 would have granted the USPTO Director the authority to "promulgate such rules, regulations, and orders that the Director determines appropriate to carry out the provisions of this title or any other law applicable to the United States Patent and Trademark Office."102 This provision was ultimately removed from the bill in favor of a more narrow grant of authority with respect to continued applications.
+1908 would have granted the USPTO Director the authority to "promulgate such rules, regulations, and orders that the Director determines appropriate to carry out the provisions of this title or any other law applicable to the United States Patent and Trademark Office."
+This provision was ultimately removed from the bill in favor of a more narrow grant of authority with respect to continued applications.

 More specific legislative amendments provide another option.
 Amendments to the relevant provisions of the Patent Act could confirm that no limitations should be imposed upon the number of claims or continuations that applicants may file.
-They could also address IDS filing requirements or other aspects of USPTO procedures.
-Alternatively, amended statutory provisions could impose such limitations, or grant the USPTO the authority to do so.
+They could also address IDS filing